akuity/helm-charts/README.md

 ### Initial Argo CD Installation

 It is recommended and encouraged to use Argo CD to manage itself using GitOps.
-But before Argo CD can manage itself, it itself needs to be installed.
+But before Argo CD can manage itself, Argo CD itself needs to be installed.
 To resolve this chicken-and-egg problem for the initial Argo CD installation, you can install Argo CD using normal `kubectl apply`:

 ```shell
 kustomize build --enable-helm https://github.com/akuity/helm-charts//docs/argo-cd-install | kubectl apply -n argocd -f -